jronallo/iiif-workshop/workshop/preparation/web-server.md

 ### Python

+Check if Python is installed: `python --version`

-Python does not have a simple one-liner, but this script ought to work:
+Python does not have a simple one-liner, but this script ought to work with both Python 2 & 3.
+Copy it into a file.

 ```python
 !INCLUDE "../scripts/cors_http_server.py"
 ```

+Run: `python cors_http_server.py`

 ### Other Options